Enimbuild/git_tutorials/README.md

 # git_tutorials
-This is a summary of the important command or cheatsheets of Git
+This is a summary of the important commands or cheatsheets of Git